3 Ways to Get Better at Instagram

 When it comes to blogging and social media, it’s good to remember that working together and building community and camaraderie—cheering others on and helping out where we can—benefits us all.
 Sometimes, that includes discarding behaviors or habits that aren’t serving a purpose anymore or aren’t beneficial.

-Instagram is notorious for being a breeding ground for adverse behavior—from follow/unfollow to those dreaded loop giveaways.
+Instagram is notorious for being a breeding ground for bad social media behavior—from follow/unfollow to those dreaded loop giveaways.

 We’ve seen these types of things gain popularity in the last few years, to the detriment of the blogging community as a whole.
 Let’s keep working toward making social media a more positive and meaningful experience, which can only happen if we start changing the way we use it.